- What is important when you plan a trip?

 Order a TAXI about 24 hours before your flight if you can.
 Find some local TAXI company in an area where are you staying.
 In most cases, you can simply ask somebody in a hotel or your coworker or local people.
 If you are in a country where UBER is, you can use it but remember sometimes you must wait about minutes.

 While transiting always choose the queue next to an empty lane/place.
 If officers are added, you can quickly shift queues.
 Likewise, being on the end (last line between foreigners queue and citizens queue or the diplomat queue).
 These queues tend to move faster because in some places officers call people from the adjacent queue.

 Airport security is annoying as hell.
-NEVER book an international connection less than one hour.
+NEVER book an international connection in less than one hour.
 In 99 times from 100, you will need to clear security again if transiting.
-I was stopped several times for recheck.
+I was stopped several times for a recheck.
 Sometimes is funny but when you are in a hurry trying not to miss the next flight it can be stressful.
 Of course, you are not alone in the line, and some people are not so quick as you, they simply can’t because of age, illness or laziness.

 Apps are your friend

 On the right site, you can see the screen from

 Miles & More mobile application which allows me to track the status of my total miles travelled in one year.
 At the begging of the next year status miles are deleted and users start the whole game from the begging.
 Of course, there are some stages that change, the higher the faster you can get a frequent flyer title.